 Payments on account

 A payment on account can be taken from your client at the outset of the matter.
-This payment should not be used to pay interim bills, or it defeats the whole purpose of it - the client should pay the interim fees as they arise, and if they are not paid on time consider pausing work.
+This payment should be used to pay the final invoice rather than interim bills, or it defeats the whole purpose of it - the client should pay the interim fees as they arise, and if they are not paid on time consider pausing work.
 When the matter does reach completion, a final bill can be sent to the client and the payment on account money transferred straight to the office account.
 This covers your own fees as well as disbursements.

 Interim bills (where regulations allow) can be raised as often as reasonable and at least on a monthly basis.